HL7/CDA-ccda/input/pagecontent/downloads.md

 * [JSON](definitions.json.zip)
 * [TTL](definitions.ttl.zip)

-**Examples:** all the examples that are used in this Implementation Guide available for download:
+**Examples:** All the examples that are used in this Implementation Guide available for download:

 * [XML](examples.xml.zip)
 * [JSON](examples.json.zip)